searchitfirst/searchitfirst/README.md

-# Search It First
+# Search/AI It First

-Hello!
+Hello there!

 https://searchitfirst.fyi